 His name was released to the media and as far as Chicago was concerned the Lipstick Killer had been caught.
 The now famous FBI profiler Robert Ressler was a 6-year-old boy at the time and claims this was the case that got him interested in tracking and understanding serial killers.

-Heirens refused to confess and was injected with ‘truth serum’ sodium pentothal and given a spinal tap without anaesthetic to see if he was faking his delirium.
-Heirens claims he was held in a room with a single light-bulb, tied down to the bed while recovering from his head injuries while he was questioned repeatedly.
+Heirens refused to confess and was injected with ‘truth serum’ sodium pentothal and given a spinal tap without anesthetic to see if he was faking his delirium.
+Heirens claims he was held in a room with a single light bulb, tied down to the bed while recovering from his head injuries while he was questioned repeatedly.

 In 1946 the Miranda warning didn’t exist and Heirens was subjected to pressure and abuse by intimating and forceful police.
 He was terrified, he continued to say he didn’t do it and the pressure to confess remained.

 The Chicago Media on the Lipstick Killer Case

 Heirens claims an article in a Chicago newspaper, the Chicago Tribune, was what made him lose hope.
 With the headline: “The Heirens Story!
 How He Killed Suzanne Degnan and 2 Women”, the article claimed William Heirens had confessed and provided full detail of the confession and the murders.